hyperspy/hyperspy/rosettascio/docs/supported_formats/blockfile.rst

 Blockfile
 ---------

-HyperSpy can read and write the blockfile format from NanoMegas ASTAR software.
+RosettaSciIO can read and write the blockfile format from NanoMegas ASTAR software.
 It is used to store a series of diffraction patterns from scanning precession electron diffraction (SPED) measurements, with a limited set of metadata.
 The header of the blockfile contains information about centering and distortions